arangodb/docs/3.10/graphs-smart-graphs-management.md

     the correct sharding all collections need an identical number of shards.
     This cannot be modified after creation of the graph.
   - `smartGraphAttribute` (string):
-    The attribute that will be used for sharding.
-All vertices are required to have this attribute set and it has to be a string.
+    The attribute that will be used for sharding: vertices with the same value of this attribute will be in the same shard.
+All vertices are required to
+    have this attribute set and it has to be a string.
 Edges derive the attribute from their connected vertices.
   - `isDisjoint` (bool, optional):